 Inflation and real estate: Effects of inflation?

 Inflation has been a cause for worry among investors for the past couple of months.
-With the pandemic still not over, the economic condition is yet to normal.
+With the pandemic still not over, the economic condition is yet to be normal.
 As of October 2021, the U.S. Consumer Price Index (CPI) rate increased to an all-time high in 30 years to 6.2%.

-However historical events have proven that inflation has always sparked an increase in rental rents, property prices.
+However historical events have proven that inflation has always sparked an increase in rental rents, and property prices.
 In the 43-year history of the NCREIF Property Index, private real estate returns have always been strong during inflation.
 In Q3 2021, the NCREIF returned a strong annual rate of 12.1% while the inflation rate was 5.4%.

 Unlike other market sectors, real estate investors hardly feel any adverse effect of inflation.
 Since their investment is pretty well hedged against inflation.
 Here’s how the prices rising with inflation affect the housing markets.